mailong25/self-supervised-speech-recognition/README.md

 ## Technical overview
 Techniques and sofware were used to build the model:
- - [Speech2vec](https://arxiv.org/abs/1904.05862) for feature extraction.
-It use self-supervised learning and unlabeled data to learn contextual representation of raw audio, significant outperforms traditional MFCC in a low-resource setting.
+ - [Speech2vec](https://arxiv.org/abs/1904.05862) using self-supervised learning to extract representations of raw audio.
+The model is trained on large amounts of unlabeled audio data (500hours), and then used to improve acoustic model training.
+As a result, it significantly outperforms traditional MFCC features in a low-resource setting.
  - [wav2letter](https://arxiv.org/pdf/1609.03193.pdf): for training Acoustic Modeling
  - [kenlm](https://github.com/kpu/kenlm): for training Language Modeling.